Navybits/grow-doc/docs/index.md

   2. "html": to get an html editor
   3. "creatable": allows users to create new options(Review [react-select npm documentation](https://www.npmjs.com/package/react-select) for [creatable](https://react-select.com/creatable) multi-select text input)
 - `rows`,`cols`: optional and special for textareas and html editors (if `builtInWidget` is set to "text" or "html")
 - `timeFormatOff`: optional, used with Date type.
-When set to **true**, it disables time picking and keeps on date picker only
+When set to **true**, it disables time picking and keeps on date picker only (check [react-datetime npm](https://www.npmjs.com/package/react-datetime) behavior)
 - `dateFormatOff`: optional, used with Date type.
-When set to **true**, it disables date picking and keeps on time picker only
+When set to **true**, it disables date picking and keeps on time picker only (check [react-datetime npm](https://www.npmjs.com/package/react-datetime) behavior)
 - `onBlur`: optional function
 - `multi`: optional, used to allow multiple selection
 - `queryExtension`: optional, query object to filter the options of an [Async selector](https://react-select.com/async), these options are records coming from another collection through a link build using current field